Health & Wellness

 Affected cats generally lose weight despite a voracious appetite.
 Hyperthyroidism also harms other body systems, such as the heart.

-“There are multiple treatment options for hyperthyroidism,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+“There are multiple treatment options for hyperthyroidism,” Dr. Emily Singler, VMD, veterinary consultant for Fetch, says.
 “Surgery, radioactive iodine therapy, medication and a prescription diet.
 Your vet can advise you of the risks and benefits of these options, but medication is the most commonly chosen option.”

 With treatment, most cats do very well, so you should contact your vet right away if your cat begins losing weight.